open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 **[3]:** If not default (`80` for `http` scheme, `443` for `https`).

-**[4]:** `net.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
+**[4]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.
 <!-- endsemconv -->

 ### Metric: `http.client.request.size`